-(3) A refurbishment or upgrading of an existing utility-owned generating facility.

 (4) A cogeneration facility.

-(5) A renewable resource technology.
+(5) A renewable resource.

 (6) Distributed generation.

-(xx) “Targeted demand-side management” or “targeted DSM” means a demand-side program designed to defer or eliminate investment in a transmission or distribution facility.

-(yy) “Total resource cost test” means a cost-effectiveness test that eliminates the distinction between a participant and nonparticipant by analyzing whether a resource is cost-effective based on the total cost and benefit of the program, independent of the precise allocation to a shareholder, ratepayer, and participant.
+(tt) “Total resource cost test” means a cost-effectiveness test that eliminates the distinction between a participant and nonparticipant by analyzing whether a resource is cost effective based on the total cost and benefit of a DSM program, independent of the precise allocation to a shareholder, ratepayer, and participant.

-(zz) “Utility” means:
+(uu) “Utility” means:

-(1) a public, municipally owned, or cooperatively owned utility; or
+(1) a public, municipally owned, or cooperatively owned electric utility; or

-(2) a joint agency created under IC 8-1-2.2.
+(2) a joint agency created under IC 8-1-2.2;

+unless the utility is exempt under IC 8-1-8.5-7.

-(aaa) “Utility cost test” (also known as the revenue requirements test, or program administrator cost test) means a cost-effectiveness test designed to measure the ratio of the benefits to the utility to the costs incurred by the utility. (
+(vv) “Utility cost test” (also known as the revenue requirements test, or program administrator cost test) means a cost-effectiveness test measuring the ratio of the utility benefits to utility costs.
 (Indiana Utility Regulatory Commission; 170 IAC 4-7-1; filed Aug 31, 1995, 9:00 a.m.: 19 IR 16; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA)

 SECTION 3.
 170 IAC 4-7-2 IS AMENDED TO READ AS FOLLOWS:

-170 IAC 4-7-2 Procedures and effects of filing integrated resource plans
+170 IAC 4-7-2 Integrated Resource Plan Submission

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-3

 Affected: IC 5-14-3; IC 8-1-1-8; IC 8-1-8.5; IC 8-1.5

 Sec.
-2. (a) The following utilities, or their successors in interest, must submit to the commission an IRP that covers at least a 20 year planning horizon consistent with this rule according to the following schedule:
+2. (a) The following utilities, or their successors in interest, shall submit to the commission an IRP consistent with this rule according to the following schedule:

-(1) Duke Energy Indiana, Indiana Michigan Power Company, Indiana Municipal Power Agency, on November 1, 2015, and every three years thereafter.

-(2)Indianapolis Power and Light Company, Northern Indiana Public Service Company, and Southern Indiana Gas and Electric Company on November 1, 2016, and every three years thereafter.
+(1) Indianapolis Power and Light Company, Northern Indiana Public Service Company, and Southern Indiana Gas and Electric Company by November 1, 2016, and every three years thereafter.

-(3) Indiana Municipal Power Agency, and Wabash Valley Power Association on November 1, 2015, November 1, 2017, and every three years thereafter.
+(2) Indiana Municipal Power Agency, Hoosier Energy Rural Electric Cooperative and Wabash Valley Power Association by November 1, 2017, and every three years thereafter.

+(3) Duke Energy Indiana, and Indiana Michigan Power Company, by November 1, 2018, and every three years thereafter.

-(4) Hoosier Energy Rural Electric Cooperative on November 1, 2017 and every three years thereafter.
+(4) Hoosier Energy Rural Electric Cooperative shall submit an update of its 2014 IRP by November 1, 2016, consistent with subsection 10(b) of this rule.

-Upon request of a utility, the director may grant an extension of any such submission dates, for good cause shown.

 (b) Prior to constructing, purchasing, or leasing a generating facility to provide electric service within the state of Indiana, a utility not listed in subsection (a) must submit to the commission an IRP consistent with this rule.
-If the generating facility, after appropriate commission review, is constructed, purchased, or leased, the utility shall submit to the commission every three years, an IRP consistent with this rule.
+If the generating facility is thereafter constructed, purchased, or leased, the utility shall submit to the commission an IRP consistent with this rule every three years from the date of the utility’s first IRP.

+(c) Upon request of a utility, the director may grant an extension of a submission deadline, for good cause shown.

-(c) A utility subject to section 0.5 must submit to the commission, on or before the applicable date as specified in subsection (a), the following documents:
+(d) On or before the applicable date, a utility subject to subsection (a) or (b) must submit electronically to the director or through an electronic filing system if requested by the director, the following documents:

 (1) The integrated resource plan.

-(2) A technical appendix containing supporting documentation.
+(2) A technical appendix containing supporting documentation sufficient to allow an interested party to evaluate the assumptions in the IRP.

-(3) An IRP summary document as described in section 4(a) of this rule.

-(d) The documents listed in subsection (c) shall be submitted
+(3) An IRP summary that communicates core IRP concepts and results to non-technical audiences in a simplified format using visual elements where appropriate.
+The IRP summary shall include, but is not limited to, the following: